hcsouza/flex-box-twitter/README.md

 # Flex-box-twitter

-Simple replication of twitter template, with propose to learn a litle bit of Flex Box.
+Simple replication of twitter template, with propose to learn a little bit of Flex Box.

 ![Twitter FlexBox](screen.png)